metablaster/WindowsFirewallRuleset/Readme/CONTRIBUTION.md

 for example just saying: allow TCP outbound port 80 for any address or any user or no explanation what is this supposed to allow or block is not acceptable.

 ## Testing code
-Write as much tests as possible, making changes to exiting code can then be easily tested!
+Write as much tests as possible, making changes to exiting code can then be easily tested!\
+Preferrably each function should be tested, if concept expands to several functions it should be a separate test.

-All tests reside in "Test" folder.
+All tests reside in "Test" folder, take a look there for examples.

 ## Modules and 3rd party code
 Project contains few custom modules of various types grouped by relevance on what the module is supposed to expose.